goflash/flash/README.md

 <p align="center">
     <em>
-        <b>Flash</b> is a lean web framework inspired by Gin and Fiber.
+        <b>Flash</b> is a lean web framework inspired by Gin and Fiber, combining their best.
-        Built on the standard <code>net/http</code>,
+        Built on the standard <code>net/http</code>.
         <br>
-        it prioritizes developer speed and runtime performance - with a tiny API, clean ergonomics, and near‑zero allocations in hot paths.
+        It prioritizes developer speed and runtime performance - with a <b>tiny, tested and stable API</b>, clean ergonomics, and near‑zero allocations in hot paths.
         <br>
         Ship features fast without sacrificing reliability.